stefanwalther/sense-navigation/docs/inc/compatibility.md

 - Qlik Sense Enterprise June 2018

 If you want to use _sense-navigation_ in older versions, install an older version than v1.0.

+The following browsers have been tested:

+- Internet Explorer 11
+- Firefox
+- Edge
+- Chrome

 ### ***sense-navigation*** & Mashups